ThetaDrop Price Hits $0.0015 on Top Exchanges (TDROP)

 ThetaDrop Profile

-ThetaDrop launched on January 31st, 2022.
+ThetaDrop’s genesis date was January 31st, 2022.
 ThetaDrop’s total supply is 11,050,797,860 tokens.
+The Reddit community for ThetaDrop is https://reddit.com/r/theta_network and the currency’s Github account can be viewed here.
 The official website for ThetaDrop is www.thetadrop.com.
 ThetaDrop’s official Twitter account is @thetadrop and its Facebook page is accessible here.
-The Reddit community for ThetaDrop is https://reddit.com/r/theta_network and the currency’s Github account can be viewed here.

 It is usually not presently possible to purchase alternative cryptocurrencies such as ThetaDrop directly using U.S. dollars.
-Investors seeking to trade ThetaDrop should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ThetaDrop using one of the exchanges listed above.
+Investors seeking to acquire ThetaDrop should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ThetaDrop using one of the aforementioned exchanges.

 Receive News & Updates for ThetaDrop Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ThetaDrop and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.